Classifications of Hecke Fields and Galois Images of Weight One Exotic Newforms: Introduction

-In what follows, $d$ will always stand for the order of the nebentypus $\chi$.
 We note that, as $\chi(-1) = -1$, the order $d$ is necessarily even.
 For any positive integer $n$, let $\zeta_n\in \CC$ denote a primitive $n$th root of unity.
+In this setting, the following theorems are among the main results of the present paper.

-\begin{thm}[Theorem \ref{mainA4general}] If $f$ is of $A_4$-type, then $K_f=\QQ(\zeta_{2d})$. \end{thm}
+\begin{thm}[Theorem \ref{thm:mainA4general}] If $f$ is of $A_4$-type, then $K_f=\QQ(\zeta_{2d})$. \end{thm}

-\begin{thm}[Theorem \ref{mainA5general}] If $f$ is of $A_5$-type, then $K_f=\QQ(\zeta_{2d}, \sqrt{5})$. \end{thm}
+\begin{thm}[Theorem \ref{thm:mainA5general}] If $f$ is of $A_5$-type, then $K_f=\QQ(\zeta_{2d}, \sqrt{5})$. \end{thm}

-\begin{thm}[Theorem \ref{mainS4general}] Let $\mathrm{ord}_2(d) \geq 1$ denote the $2$-adic valuation of the even integer $d$.
+\begin{thm}[Theorem \ref{thm:mainS4general}] Let $\mathrm{ord}_2(d) \geq 1$ denote the $2$-adic valuation of the even integer $d$.
 If $f$ is of $S_4$-type, then

 \end{thm}